-Once the FQDN has been validated using this method, TunTrust may also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
+Once the FQDN has been validated using this method, TunTrust may also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
+This method is suitable for validating Wildcard Domain Names.

-3.2.2.4.5 Domain Authorization Document
+3.2.2.4.5 DOMAIN AUTHORIZATION DOCUMENT